Gecko05/cpp_for_c/Notes.md

 * Iterators

 Containers are traversed using iterators, pointer-like objects that are available as templates and optimized for use with STL containers.

+Containers come in two major families: sequence and associative.
+Associative containenrs have keys for looking up elements.
+Sequence containers are ordered by having a sequence of elements.

+The associative containers have key-based accessible elements and an ordering relation **Compare**, which is the comparison object for the associative container.